 4. Consignment Stores

-A consignment store operates very differently than a regular thrift store.
-It acts as a middleman between the owner of an item and a buyer.
-People bring in items to the store and if the item sells, the consignment store splits the proceeds with its owner.
+A consignment store operates very differently from a regular thrift store.
+It acts as a middleman between item owners and buyers.
+People bring in items to the store, and if an item sells, the consignment store splits the proceeds with its owner.